opensearch-project/documentation-website/_benchmark/user-guide/running-workloads.md

-## Running a workload on your own cluster
+## Running a workload on an external cluster

 Now that you're familiar with running OpenSearch Benchmark on a local cluster, you can run OpenSearch Benchmark on your external cluster